Fire and rescue services

 The Russian invasion of Ukraine is ongoing.
 Heavy fighting is occurring in parts of eastern and southern Ukraine.
 Missile strikes and attacks are ongoing in some locations across the country, including in major cities.
 There have also been attacks on Ukraine's Danube ports along the border with Romania.
 The security situation continues to be volatile.
 Do not travel from Romania to Ukraine.
 There's a risk to life.

-If you have arrived in Romania from Ukraine and are in need of assistance, contact the Consular Emergency Centre on 1300 555 135 in Australia or +61 2 6261 3305 outside Australia.
+If you have arrived from Ukraine and are in need of assistance, contact the Consular Emergency Centre on 1300 555 135 in Australia or +61 2 6261 3305 outside Australia.

 Pickpocketing and bag-snatching can happen, usually: